|

 Sensitivities... |

-from red gives peaks to account for Prime Colors, but the scaling is
+peaks to account for Prime Colors, but the scaling

 second combination that is orthogonal to it. |